The Ultimate Shower Screen Buying Guide

 Bath Screens

-Ross’s Discount Home Centre has a large range of bath panels starting at just $195 for the Waterford Swing Bathscreen.
+Ross’s Discount Home Centre has a large range of bath panels starting at just $100.
+Read our dedicated article on the types of shower screens for a more in-depth look at the different options available.

 Shower Screen Designs

 As mentioned earlier, shower screens are available in various styles and configurations to provide improved functionality and aesthetics.
-Common shower screen door options include corner entry, quadrant entry, sliding doors, bi-fold doors, and pivot doors.
+Common types of shower screen doors include corner entry, quadrant entry, sliding doors, bi-fold doors, and pivot doors.

-• Quadrant entry: Quadrant entry showers are similar to corner entry showers – they open from the centre, and the doors slide behind the shower panels.
+• Quadrant entry: Quadrant entry showers are similar to corner entry showers—they open from the centre, and the doors slide behind the shower panels.
 However, unlike corner entry showers, they are curved.
-They present an elegant design and are great space savers.
-Click here for an example.
+They present an elegant design and are great space savers. .

-• Bi-fold doors: Bi-fold door shows are yet another space-saving option that doesn’t open outward.
+• Bi-fold doors: Bi-fold door showers are yet another space-saving option that don’t open outward.
 The bi-fold door folds inward to maximise bathroom space.
 This is a popular option for small bathrooms as they offer small enclosure sizes (700mm x 900mm).
-Click here for an example.

 Shower Screen Budget